bhavesh-rathod-2006/Code-in-hinglish/README.md

 # Code-in-hinglish (By CodingGita)

-#### The purpose of this repository is to understand HTML in the easy language.
+#### The purpose of this repository is to understand Coding language in the easy language.

 ##### This Repository Provides